-- A. Students must earn an overall 2.0 grade point average in their program requirements to earn an A.A.S. and have a cumulative G.P.A. of 2.0 to graduate. - B. Each program must have a minimum of 64 hours including the general core requirements as follows: English, 3 semester hours (English Composition I) Social Science, 3 semester hours (government, geography, economics, psychology, sociology, marriage and family, anthropology) - Math/Natural Science, 3 semester hours Math (MAT 1313 or higher) or 4 hours of Natural Science with laboratory Public Speaking, 3 semester hours - Humanities/Fine Arts, 3 semester hours (any literature, history, foreign language, philosophy, or appreciation course) - C. Computer competency must be demonstrated as defined above. - D. Students must complete a minimum of 12 semester hours of required content-specific program coursework at Mississippi Gulf Coast Community College to be eligible for the AAS degree.
+- A. Students must earn an overall 2.0 grade point average in their program requirements to earn an A.A.S. and have a cumulative G.P.A. of 2.0 to graduate. - B. Each program must have a minimum of 64 hours including the general core requirements as follows: English, 3 semester hours (English Composition I) Social Science, 3 semester hours (government, geography, economics, psychology, sociology, marriage and family, anthropology, human growth and development) - Math/Natural Science, 3 semester hours Math (MAT 1313 or higher) or 4 hours of Natural Science with laboratory Public Speaking, 3 semester hours

+Humanities/Fine Arts, 3 semester hours (any literature, history, foreign language, philosophy, or appreciation course)

+- C. Computer competency must be demonstrated as defined above. - D. Students must complete a minimum of 12 semester hours of required content-specific program coursework at Mississippi Gulf Coast Community College to be eligible for the AAS degree. - E. Career or Developmental classes are not used toward graduation.